miku-3165390/Torn-KE/README.md

 1. Install the required libraries by running `install.bat`.
 2. Run the script using `python keyboard_emulation.py` or by double clicking it.
 3. Press the `=` key to toggle the keyboard emulation on and off.
+4. Change the ad within the bot code where it is labeled.
-4. Adjust the script parameters such as delay timings as needed.
+5. Adjust the script parameters such as delay timings as needed.

 ## USE AT YOUR OWN RISK